Commercial Construction Loan Interest Rates: The Essential Guide

 How do lenders determine Commercial Construction Loan Rates?

-Lenders calculate commercial construction loan rates based on several key factors.
+Lenders calculate commercial construction loan rates based on several key factors (these factors collectively determine the final loan rate offered to the borrower).

 Market Conditions